-Running a small business as a single-member LLC comes with flexibility, but also raises questions when it comes to funding.
-If you're wondering whether you can get an SBA loan for an LLC with no employees, the answer is yes.
-In fact, 81% of U.S. small businesses operate without any W-2 staff, according to the SBA.
+Running a small business as a single-member LLC comes with flexibility, but also raises some funding questions.
+If you're wondering whether you can get a U.S. Small Business Administration loan for an LLC with no employees, the answer is yes.
+In fact, 82.3% of U.S. small businesses operate without any employees, according to the SBA.
 And many of these solo owners qualify for SBA-backed loans to help grow their business.

-This guide breaks down how SBA loans work for LLCs, even without employees on payroll.
-We'll cover eligibility requirements, loan types available, the application process, and what to expect after applying.
+Below, I'll walk you through eligibility requirements, loan types available, the application process, and what to expect after applying.
 Whether you need working capital, want to invest in equipment, or are preparing to launch a new project, SBA loans for LLCs offer flexible options with competitive interest rates.
-For example, SBA 7(a) loan rates currently range from the base rate plus 3% to 6.5%.

 Can LLCs With No Employees Get SBA Loans?